jmacost5/cpp-528-fall-2021-group-01/_posts/2021-11-01-ch02-descriptive_analysis.md

 # Plot to view, can change bg color code: https://txwes.libguides.com/c.php?g=978475&p=7075536
 plot(sf.sp, col=my_colors ,  bg = "#FFFFFF")
+zm()
 ```

 ![](../assets/img/2021-11-01-ch02-descriptive_analysis_files/figure-gfm/unnamed-chunk-29-1.png)<!-- -->

 The tracts with the highest percentage growth between 1990 and 2000, as
-seen by the darkest colors (the brown and orange tracts) are right in
+seen by the darkest colors (the brown and orange tracts), are right in
 the heart of San Francisco close to what is known as the financial
 district, and Chinatown.